Design Brief Example: How It Should Look Like and What It Should Contain

 At Eleken, we used to follow this model, so we know quite a lot about it.
 In this article, we will explain what a brief is and how to write a design brief with examples and templates that you can use.
 We will also answer the question "Is it possible to work without a design brief?"
 Spoiler: yes!

 But first, let's define the concept and see what to include in your project design brief.

 What is a design brief and why do you need it?

-Generally speaking, a brief is a document with a list of questions regarding the implementation of a specific task.
-In design, this document is a set of requirements that helps designers to understand what the client wants and also helps to define the direction of design.
+Generally speaking, a brief is a document with a list of questions regarding implementing a specific task.
+In design, this document is a set of requirements that helps designers understand what the client wants and also helps to define the direction for design.

-Usually, a good design brief increases the certainty that a result will be fully satisfying as it reduces the risk of misunderstandings between the client and the design team.
+Usually, a good design brief increases the certainty that a result will be fully satisfying, reducing the risk of misunderstandings between the client and the design team.
 The design brief sets the direction for future design and is a base for designers to start work.

-A design brief is an input from the client as it should reflect their vision and expectations for the project.
-But we shouldn’t forget that creating a brief is, first of all, the teamwork of the designer and the customer.
-You don’t need to worry about forgetting to mention some important information in your brief.
-If the designer you've chosen is a professional they will never leave you alone with this task.
+A design brief is input from the client, as it should reflect their vision and expectations for the project.
+But we shouldn't forget that creating a brief is, first of all, the teamwork of the designer and the customer.
+You don't need to worry about forgetting to mention some vital information in your brief.
+If the designer you've chosen is a professional, they will never leave you alone with this task.

 How do you write a design brief?